 LOST AND FOUND

 Student clothing/bookbags found unclaimed are gathered and stored in a location near the cafeteria.
-Students may ask the PVMS day custodian for permission to view these items.
+Students may ask an adult for permission to view these items.
 All other valuables are kept in the main office.

 LIBRARY AND MEDIA CENTER